mia-platform/documentation/docs/development_suite/company/overview.md

 - **Webhooks:** Leverage webhooks to ease the integration and automation between various tools and services.
 [More details](/development_suite/webhooks-and-events/webhooks.md)
 - **Design Overview:** Obtain a visual overview of resources, filtering, organization, and customization.
 [More details](/development_suite/governance/design-overview.md)

 The architecture of Company Overview is aimed at offering a clear and comprehensive view of business undertakings, with tools readily available to optimize efficiency, governance, and integration.
-This all-inclusive approach provides a 360° view of resources and operations, streamlining and enhancing project management simultaneously.
+This all-inclusive approach provides a 360-degree view of resources and operations, while simultaneously streamlining and enhancing project management.